 Television/Screen Time and Health

-Watching television, playing video games, surfing the internet or otherwise spending too much time in front of a screen may effect your health.
-Too often these activities replace going outside, taking walks, playing, and otherwise getting the physical activity we all need to stay healthy.
+Watching television, playing video games, surfing the Internet or otherwise spending too much time in front of a screen may affect your health.
+Too often these activities replace going outside, taking walks, playing and otherwise getting the physical activity we all need to stay healthy.
 This is true for people of all ages, and it may be of special concern with children.

 Use of screen time may also affect what and how much we eat.
 Snacking while watching television is common, and what we snack on may be affected too.
 Advertising often encourages eating less-healthy foods, both for snacks and the dinner table.

 It is not enough to simply turn off the television and other media.
 Instead, we need to think about our food choices, how much we eat and when we eat.
 We must not only turn off the television, video game or the computer, but get active and move our bodies.

 - Plan how much television you and your family members will watch, either daily or weekly.
 Pick a limit that is right for your family and stick to it.

 - Practice “appointment TV” — decide ahead of time what you want to watch and watch only that.